Chaste/Old-Chaste-svn-mirror/README_INSTALLATION.txt

 ############################ ISSUES TO BE RESOLVED ########################
 ##
-## 1. Triangle is not mentioned at all - or on the website???
-##      - Tests which require triangle fail "Remeshing (by calling triangle) failed"
-## 2. Tests which require tetgen fail
+## 1. Tests which require tetgen fail
 ##      - "tetgen: tetgen.cxx:4918: void tetgenmesh::findedge(tetgenmesh::triface*, double*, double*): Assertion `i < 3' failed."
 ##
 ## Issues:
 ## 1. Are the two edits in the Metis section needed.
 We purposefully didn't do the first
 ##    (CC=cc -> CC=gcc) and forgot the second (edit include/metis.h) but had no problems.
-## 2. Intel production not mentioned - suggest we create a public webpage for this
-##     (installing MKL, optimised petsc, etc) and give a link here.
 ##
 ##
 ##